radicle-dev/radicle-upstream/README.md

 [![Is the "build" Action succeeding?][bb]][bu]
 [![Is the "dist" Action succeeding?][db]][dd]

-Upstream is a cross-platform desktop client for the radicle code collaboration protocol.
+Upstream is a cross-platform desktop client for the Radicle code collaboration protocol.

 At the moment we support Linux and macOS.
 Latest packages for these platforms